CarlosQ96/CarlosQ96/README.md

 # Hey, I'm Carlos Quintero

 Software engineer with 8 years of experience, strong backend background (Ruby on Rails, Typescript), now building across Web3 and AI.
+Enthusiast about multiple technologies like Flutter, Godot and Elixir.

 ## Portfolio of Projects: